jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 * We must ensure that a single actor cannot cause the system to stop processing deposits.
 Currently, this requires honest majority trust assumptions.
 * We must ensure that a single actor cannot cause the system to stop processing withdrawals.
 Currently, this requires honest majority trust assumptions.

-These are unsolved problems.
-It is possible that they can be solved by making updates to the Bitcoin protocol.
+These are still unsolved problems.

+It it worth noting that potential changes to the Bitcoin protocol like OP_CAT might change this.
+Exploring how OP_CAT changes things is an exercise for another post.